Skip to content

 If a message hits the shared protoBot client (guild @-mention, DM to protoBot directly), routing falls back to ROUTER_DM_DEFAULT_AGENT + ROUTER_DM_DEFAULT_SKILL env vars — currently ava + chat, so generic DMs still land on the conversational Ava agent.

-When the channel IDs come back from Discord, they are written to both settings.json in the target repo and projects.yaml in the protoWorkstacean repo.
-This makes the IDs available to both the agent running in the target repo context and the workstacean routing layer.
+The standard per-project channel structure (dev, alerts, releases) is bound in workspace/channels.yaml; the registered channel IDs are made available to both the agent running in the target repo context and the workstacean routing layer.

 Agent conversation memory is scoped by contextId in the JSON-RPC call: